dsaronin/kibali/README.md

 Please see the examples in the test folder

+## Acknowledgements

+Kibali was influenced by the acl9 gem (https://github.com/be9/acl9).
+I used acl9 for a number of years until it broke under Rails 3.2.x with a SystemStack error.
+Trying to fix the bug proved to be difficult due to the extent of meta programming.
+Noting that Rails now had a simple way to designate a class to handle before_filters (Gavin Morrice's excellent tutorial: http://gavinmorrice.com/blog/posts/15-dryer-neater-rails-before_filters-using-classes), I decided that a simpler role-based authorization Rails 3.2.x gem would be valuable.
+As I already had a production app based on acl9, I wanted the conversion to be as seamless as possible.
+I've kept the same tables and naming.
+And I've made the access_control syntax similar (though not the same).
+I did keep the same model macro names and config default variables, but all access_control code has changed.
+The tests are all different.

 ## Contributing to kibali

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet